glennsarti/glennsarti.github.io/_posts/2017-09-15-puppet-extension-deep-dive-part1.md

 ## Source code layout

-The source code is located on [Github](https://github.com/jpogran/puppet-vscode) and is composed of the VS Code Extension in the [`client/`](https://github.com/jpogran/puppet-vscode/tree/master/client) directory and the Puppet Language Server in the [`server/`](https://github.com/jpogran/puppet-vscode/tree/master/server) directory
+The source code is located on [Github](https://github.com/lingua-pupuli) and is composed of the VS Code Extension in the [puppet-vscode](https://github.com/lingua-pupuli/puppet-vscode) project and the Puppet Language Server in the [puppet-editor-services](https://github.com/lingua-pupuli/puppet-editor-services) project.

-The majority of the client code is contained in the [`client/src`](https://github.com/jpogran/puppet-vscode/tree/master/client/src) directory, and the [`package.json`](https://github.com/jpogran/puppet-vscode/blob/master/client/package.json) file.
+The majority of the client code is contained in the [`src`](https://github.com/lingua-pupuli/puppet-vscode/tree/master/src) directory, and the [`package.json`](https://github.com/lingua-pupuli/puppet-vscode/blob/master/package.json) file.
 Don't worry, we'll dive into these files later.

 ## Existing documentation

-The extension [Readme](https://github.com/jpogran/puppet-vscode/blob/master/README.md) file, the [Language Server Readme](https://github.com/jpogran/puppet-vscode/blob/master/server/README.md) and [Language Server documentation](https://github.com/jpogran/puppet-vscode/tree/master/server/docs) contain installation and development instructions for both the extension and Puppet Language Server.
+The extension [Readme](https://github.com/lingua-pupuli/puppet-vscode/blob/master/README.md) file, the [Language Server Readme](https://github.com/lingua-pupuli/puppet-editor-services/blob/master/README.md) and [Language Server documentation](https://github.com/lingua-pupuli/puppet-editor-services/tree/master/docs) contain installation and development instructions for both the extension and Puppet Language Server.
 Instead of repeating that here, I suggest you have a quick read of them.

 # Extension Deep Dive